Person sitting at a mixing desk

 Content

-• as mobile reporters
+• as a mobile reporter

 Media, Technology and Society - Master of Arts